lorenzosmusic/slippery-friction/README.md

 # If you already use Ubuntu Studio
 The only thing you you need to install is  **Git LFS** [https://git-lfs.github.com](https://git-lfs.github.com/) to download the large .wav files from the GitHub repository.

+# Share a session or remix with the band
 If you create anything from this song, remix it or build anything from it let us know!
 We would love to hear it!

 You can message us on Twitter [@lorenzosmusic](https://twitter.com/lorenzosmusic) or email us from the contact section on our website [here at lorenzosmusic.com](https://www.lorenzosmusic.com/p/contact.html?utm_source=github&utm_medium=contactlink&utm_campaign=slipperyfrictionreadme)